 2. Blood Pressure

 “High blood pressure is linked to heart disease, kidney disease, and stroke.
-These potential consequences make it important to check your blood pressure regularly,” says Thomas Campbell, MD, physician at St. Joseph Health Primary Care University Drive.
+These potential consequences make it important to check your blood pressure regularly,” says Thomas Campbell, MD, physician at St. Joseph and Texas A&M Health Primary Care Barron Road location.
 Normal blood pressure is considered to be 120/80 mm Hg or below.
 If you’re within the normal range, experts recommend getting screened at least every two years.
 If you show a reading above 120/80 mm Hg, your doctor may recommend screening more often.

 If you have a high BMI, high blood pressure, or a family history of diabetes, your doctor may want to test you for the condition.
 The three testing methods to diagnose diabetes are: